Basic 2 Year Curriculum - Week 1

 Each Online Lesson Plan includes:

-• Objectives for the Week: These are the key points you and your child will explore this week.
+• Objectives for the Week: These are the key points you and your child will explore throughout the week.
 You'll talk about, play with, and focus on these learning points throughout the week.
+As often as possible, achieve the learning from books, play time, craft time, walks, and current activities.
+There's no need to cover all activities each day—spread them out and integrate learning into your child's play and daily routine.
+Read more in "How to Incorporate Learning into a Day."

 Bible Story: Creation Days 1-2